dineshreddynaredla/react-book-repo/README.md

 Questions or comments, you can reach me on twitter:
 @chris\_noring

 ## Credits

 * Than you to the React team at Facebook for all your efforts in creating React

-* Thank you @John\_Papa for your PRs and suggestions and making this community book better
+* Thank you [John Papa](https://twitter.com/John_Papa) for your PRs and suggestions and making this community book better

 This will always be a free resource

 Happy reading
 Chris